top of page

 • “It’s too expensive / too much effort / too awkward.”

-Fear of the unknown of therapy (what happens?
+Beneath this is likely to be the fear of the unknown regarding therapy (what happens?
 Will they diagnose me?
 Will they think I'm wasting their time?).
-Fear of feeling - especially when they've become good at staying busy to avoid emotions.
-Fear of being judged.
-Or fear of what they’ll discover.
+They may fear feelings - especially if they’ve become good at staying busy to avoid such emotions.
+They might also fear being judged or fear what they’ll discover.

 • “Would you be open to an initial, no-obligation conversation, just to see what they're like?”

-• “What if you tried a consultation only to hear if they think therapy could help?”
+• “What if you tried a consultation just to hear if they think therapy could help?”

-• “If we found someone who specialises in your kind of situation, would it feel different?”
+• “If we found someone who specialises in your situation, would it feel different?”

 • Sending them ten therapist profiles and demanding they choose.